JellyDream/tensorflow-sphereface/README.md

 	git clone https://github.com/hujun100/tensorflow-sphereface.git
 	cd tensorflow-sphereface

-   2. Change the path variable TENSORFLOW and NVCC in "makefile" according to your configuration
+   2. Change the path variable TENSORFLOW and CUDA_DIR in "makefile" according to your configuration
       Then:

 	make